KU Opens New Space to Serve Students in Leavenworth

 "The Fairfield Inn & Suites by Marriott is honored to be able to play a small role in the educational opportunities KU offers to our community,” said Michael Watson, the hotel’s general manager.
 “As we grow our footprint with the addition of a TownePlace Suites by Marriott, we are excited to extend our relationship with KU as they continue to increase their presence in the area."

 The motto for KU’s Leavenworth offerings: “Local classes, global respect.
 Earn a globally respected KU degree in Leavenworth.”
-Find more information about the classes and programs available in Leavenworth here.
+Find more information about the classes and programs available in Leavenworth on the Leavenworth website.

 About The University of Kansas